jpolete/springboard/README.md

 - CSS styles for common elements and modules using SASS and [SMACSS](https://smacss.com/)
 - JavaScript polyfills
-- ~~Kss-node and a [custom styleguide template](https://github.com/jpolete/kss-node-template) to generate a style guide from the CSS comments.~~ I'm abandoning the auto-generated style guide for now.
-I feel that it's too generic.
-I still like KSS for its comment syntax and processing, but I want to go with a little more customizable output.
-TBD.
+- [Kss-node](https://github.com/kss-node/kss-node) and a custom styleguide template to generate a style guide from the CSS comments.

 The JavaScript polyfills are: